-Candidates must be graduates in Animal Science from the Nova Scotia Agricultural College and be accepted to do graduate studies in fur production at an approved university.
+Candidates must be graduates in Animal Science from the Nova Scotia Agricultural College and be accepted to a graduate program in fur production at an approved university.
+Scholastic achievement will be a primary factor in candidate selection.
 This scholarship (\$2,500) will be awarded to no more than one individual yearly.
 Applications should be forwarded to the Chairman, Nova Scotia Fur Institute, Box 550, Nova Scotia Agricultural College, Truro, Nova Scotia B2N 5E3.
-Deadline for receiving applications is May 31st.
-Scholastic achievements will carry a heavy weighting in candidate selection.
+Deadline for receiving applications is May 31.